Spotted Owl Observations Database FAQs

 - Additional questions, comments, or suggestions?

-Help in understanding how the BIOS Data Viewer works is available on the BIOS website (see Getting Started and Data Viewer Tutorials).
+Help in understanding how the BIOS Data Viewer works is available on the BIOS website (see Getting Started in BIOS 5 (pdf) and Data Viewer Tutorials).
 Metadata and explanations of the fields and codes used in the Spotted Owl Database are available with the shapefiles packaged with CNDDB/RareFind or by using the Metadata button in the tool bar of the BIOS Data Viewer.
 For other concerns, please email our account or call Kate Whitney at (916) 445-5006.
 Check this page regularly, as it will be updated based on feedback from our users and contributors.